 I do write with sharp elbows, plenty.
 And I freely admit that it can be good, clean fun to take a sonofabitch out back and give him the drubbing he’s been asking for.
 I have done so before, and will do so again.
 But the more sand that runs through my hourglass, the more I learn that we all ask for that beating sooner or later.
 And that’s why God invented grace.
 So that we don’t always get what we’ve been asking for.
 We should not only receive grace, but extend it, on occasion.
 And in our present rageisphere, we’ve collectively forgotten how to do so.
 Yet we need more of it.
 Me, and you, and even those soulless corporate weasels who snuffed my magazine.
 (Note to weasels: Just took my own hard advice and forced myself to say a prayer for you, fellas.
 And for a change, not that you’d get hit by a truck.)

 So here’s how this will work.
-I’ll be keeping regular hours here, about twice a week for the foreseeable future.
+I’ll be keeping regular hours here weekly for the foreseeable future.
 It’s where I’ll be doing the bulk of my writing.
 Subscribe at any tier, and it will come directly to your inbox whenever there’s a new offering.
 While some of Slack Tide will remain free, part of it will be paywalled.
 If you’re not on the right side of that wall, you’ll miss much of the inner-sanctum goodness – the wisdom, epiphanies, dazzling wordplay, cancer cures, oiled-up Nuru massages (by Webex only, for liability reasons), whatever falls behind the velvet rope.

 You can starve yourself by trying to make a meal of the sampler tray.
 Or you can tell the corporate-media Man to stick it (my transparent attempt at arousing populist ire), by being a good pal/supporter, and by subscribing for five dollars per month, or 50 bucks a year (ten dollars off the annual monthly rate for the non-math inclined).
 If you wish to be an X-treme Slack Tide supporter, there’s a $250 co-founding membership option, also good for a year’s subscription.
 Or you can write in your own co-founder amount, if your reservoir of affection for me runs deeper than 50 bucks-worth, but you don’t want to get too carried away or anything.
 All pure good-faith gestures, on your end, for which I’ll express gratitude by saying a fervent intercessory prayer on your behalf, asking that your livestock be multiplied, your spouse made more attractive, and your enemies destroyed.
 Most proceeds will go to my least favorite charities – my kids’ university accounting offices.